WithoutHaste/BergeOutlineEditor/README.md

   - section headers will be re-written by Berge on each save, so don't put important info into them
 - top-level headers indicate the "outline" units
   - each lower level under that indicates a greater level of detail being added
-  - a lower level marked with "(final)" is part of the final draft of the document
+  - a lower level marked whose text starts with `(final)\n` is part of the final draft of the document
 - when Berge saves, it appends a duplicate section at the end of the document
-  - this section is just the "(final)" pieces all put together, so the final draft can be read
+  - this section is just the `(final)` pieces all put together, so the final draft can be read
   - do not edit this section yourself, it will be overwritten when Berge saves again - any differences between this duplicate section and the upper sections will be ignored

 See `test_files` directory for examples of the file format.